 Students from outside the European Economic Area coming for more than six months need to apply for a Child Student Visa under Tier 4 of the Points-Based System.

 We will obtain it for you and send the CAS reference number to you.
-You must quote it on the visa application, on Appendix 9.
+We will also send a statement of the information which we have provided to UK Visas and Immigration.
 You will also need a full passport valid for at least six months from the proposed date of entry into the UK.
 The Entry Clearance Officer at the Embassy concerned will also need to see evidence that the parents’ income is sufficient to support the student's studies.

 The Entry Clearance Officer will need to see: